Encoding

 13.1.2.
 EUC-KR encoder

-7. Return two bytes whose values are lead and trail.
+7. Return two bytes whose values are leading and trailing.

 14. Legacy miscellaneous encodings